 Given the operating frequencies of ALMA, satellites operating at altitudes of [typical altitudes], would be able to form small spot beams covering areas of [xxx-xxx km].
 Approaches for coexistence between satellite operators and the observatory would allow for effective temporary boresight avoidance, while a particular observing band is in use.
 In addition, with sufficient separation, power levels from satellite systems could be minimized to be below thresholds specified in Recommendation ITU-R RA.769-1.
 Deployment of terminals and gateways are a matter of domestic regulation and are already covered under the protection zones specified and governed by licensing requirements through SUBTEL.

 Possible approaches for coexistence that could be employed:

 Boresight Avoidance.

+Null Steering.

 Temporal Avoidance and Frequency Hopping.

 Reduction of transmit Power Levels.

 3 Summary

 4 Related ITU-R Recommendations/Reports

 Recommendation ITU-R RA.769-2